 In snapshot mode the sensor accepts an input trigger signal which initiates exposure, and is immediately followed by readout.
-Figure 17 shows the interface signals used in snapshot mode.
-In snapshot mode, the start of the integration period is determined by the externally applied EXPOSURE pulse that is input to the MT9V024.
+Figure 16 shows the interface signals used in snapshot mode.
+In snapshot mode, the start of the integration period is determined by the externally applied EXPOSURE pulse that is input to the MT9V034.
 The integration time is preprogrammed at R0x0B or R0xD2 through the two-wire serial interface.
 After the frame's integration period is complete the readout process commences and the syncs and data are output.
 Sensor in snapshot mode can capture a single image or a sequence of images.
 The frame rate may only be controlled by changing the period of the user supplied EXPOSURE pulse train.
-The frame synchronization waveforms for snapshot mode are shown in Figure 18.
-Additional details on this mode can be found in AND9248/D-Snapshot Exposure Mode Operation.
+The frame synchronization waveforms for snapshot mode are shown in Figure 17.

-Figure 17.
+Figure 16.
 Snapshot Mode Interface Signals